 A localization project for an open source LaTEX application

 I was fortunate to find this project through GitHub help wanted, a website that allows users to sort for repositories labeled with attributes such as “documentation,” “up for grabs,” or “enhancement.”
 This particular issue was created to localize the technical documentation for a LaTEX-based application.
-Although I do not know how to code in LaTEX, the documents were organized in XML and HTML files.
+Although I didn’t know how to code in LaTEX, the documentation was organized in XML and HTML files.

 An important feature of this project was communication!
 If it wasn’t for such a great project lead available to answer my questions, it would have been a much bigger project.

 Visit the documentation pages for a closer look!

 Latex Curriculum Vitae is a simple solution for writing job applications.
 Using LaTEX, you can produce, compile, and send beautiful documents directly within the application.